Man who flew plane over Mississippi faces criminal charges

 JACKSON, Miss.
-(AP) — Authorities say a man who stole a plane and flew it over Mississippi after threatening to crash it into a Walmart store faces charges of grand larceny and terroristic threats.
+(AP) — A man who stole a plane and flew it over northern Mississippi after threatening to crash it into a Walmart faces charges of grand larceny and terroristic threats, authorities said Saturday.

-Tupelo Police Chief John Quaka said at a press conference that Cory Wayne Patterson didn’t have a pilot’s license but had some flight instruction and was an employee of Tupelo Aviation.
-Authorities said Patterson stole the plane, took off and then called in the threat to 911.
+Tupelo Police Chief John Quaka said at a press conference that Cory Wayne Patterson stole a Beechcraft King Air C90A from the Tupelo Regional Airport, took off early Saturday, called 911 and then threated to crash the aircraft.
+Patterson didn’t have a pilot’s license but had some flight instruction and worked at Tupelo Aviation fueling aircraft, which gave him access to planes.

-Quaka said Patterson could also face federal charges.
-No one was injured in the incident.
+Negotiators spoke to Patterson and convinced him not carry out the threat and to land at the airport.
+Patterson did not have the experience to land and another pilot attempted to coach him through it.

-The plane flew over Tupelo more than three hours before flying toward more rural areas.
-People walked outside and looked toward the skies, some of them taking photos or cellphone videos.
+The Transportation Security Administration requires annual training emphasizing a “see something, say something” approach to try and prevent a scenario like what police believe occurred in Tupelo — an employee with access to aircraft, Canders said.

-Authorities believe the aircraft — a Beechcraft King Air C90A — was stolen and are working to determine whether the pilot who threatened to crash the plane is an employee of a local airport, two people briefed on the matter told The Associated Press.
-Multiple federal agencies, including the Department of Homeland Security, were involved in the investigation and are working to discern a motive.
+“This very thing is discussed in the course, the potential for somebody gaining access and intent on damage,” he said.
+“It’s dependent on all of those who work at an airport.
+If you see someone you don't recognize or some unusual activity, you’re supposed to report that.”

-An online flight tracking service showed the plane meandering in the sky for several hours and following a looping path.
+An online flight tracking service showed the plane meandering in the sky early Saturday.

 Leslie Criss, a magazine editor who lives in Tupelo, woke up early and was watching the situation on TV and social media.
 Several of her friends were outside watching the plane circle overhead.